stackcouture/devops-tools-setup/README.md

 - Add support for additional tools or environments.

 ---

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is provided under a **view-only** license for review and portfolio purposes.
+See the [LICENSE](./LICENSE) file for details.

+---